Have questions? We have answers!

 The American Airlines Cadet Academy is an integrated flight training program that provides a clearly defined path to becoming a professional pilot.
 The goal of the program is to make flight training cost effective, efficient, and more accessible.
 Cadet Academy will ultimately give passionate and qualified candidates the tools and financial resources they need to become an ATP rated pilot.

 Cadet Academy is not an offer of employment of any kind from American Airlines or any of its subsidiaries.
 Additionally, the Cadet Academy program cannot guarantee employment as a flight instructor.
-American Airlines will give you the necessary resources to be a successful candidate for an interview at Piedmont, PSA, or Envoy, and will make every effort to place you during the hour building phase.
+American Airlines will give you the necessary resources to be successful for flying with Piedmont, PSA, or Envoy.

 Cadet Academy is designed to be turn-key, meaning all the variables such as ground school, flight certificates and ratings, and all required materials are covered by your tuition.
 As long as you stay within the guidelines of the program, you will not have any additional expenses beyond those you choose to incur.
 Because the professional pilot career can be tough to navigate, American will give each program participant a mentor who currently flies for American Airlines to help ensure your success in the program.
-Finally, because pilot training is expensive, American worked with two experienced financial lenders, American Airlines Federal Credit Union and Discover® Student Loans, to create a custom career loan designed to fund the entire school-certified cost of your training.
-You will be responsible to repay the loan’s principal balance and interest.
+Finally, because pilot training is expensive, American has an experienced financial lender, American Airlines Federal Credit Union, to create a custom career loan designed to fund the entire school-certified cost of your training, you will be responsible to repay the loan’s principal balance and interest.

 Eligibility requirements include: